brundonsmith/website/src/blog/libraries-not-frameworks.md

 establish a *boundary* on the things the programmer can do.
-In exchange for flexibility they often eliminate boilerplate, establish a touchstone for new libraries to be built on top of them, and allow a programmer's skills to become more transferrable beteen projects.
+In exchange for flexibility they often eliminate boilerplate, establish a touchstone for new libraries to be built on top of them, and allow a programmer's skills to become more transferrable between projects.
 In fact, sometimes the limitations themselves are desirable!
 After all, type systems are nothing but a way of imposing limitations on code.
 Limitations are not intrinsically *bad*.